nancyjlau/cyborg-gpt/README.md

 testing gpt / other llms on the cyborg environment

+- results will probably be much better with rl agent guiding llm instead of only llm planning
+- maybe try fine tuning on task specific stuff (on oss models for now, costly for openai models)

 ## gpt-4-turbo-2024-04-09

 $6.65 - observation 1 - 100 steps with only sleep action for blue agent cost